hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 ## Customization Properties

 In the <em>MT_Generator.scad</em> code properties for specific millitomes are determined by a short list of parameters.
 Each of these parameters can be modifed and Openscad will show a preview of the resulting millitome after saving the code file or initiating a refresh of the preview.
-All the properties are defined as integers.
+All properties are defined as integers.

 Here are the properties: